Enjoy homemade cherry pie all year long even without fresh cherries. Thanks to the convenience of canned cherries – there’s no cherry pitter required!

 - Pie Shells: Although I used homemade pie crusts that I made and froze a while ago, you can certainly tap into the time saving convenience of store-bought pie shells.
 To use my previously made and frozen pie shells, I thawed them completely on the counter before I tried to roll them out.

 - Canned Cherries: Note that these are NOT CHERRY PIE FILLING cans that you buy in the store.
-These are actual canned cherries that you’ll find in the section with canned pineapple chunks and canned mandarin oranges.
+These are actual canned cherries that you’ll find in the canned fruit aisle with canned pineapple chunks and canned mandarin oranges.
 The ones that I used in this recipe were Bing cherries – which is one of the most popular type of canned cherries, and I purchased 3 cans to get enough cherries.
 My mom used to use her own canned cherries that she home-canned (of course she did!).
 Those cherries were sour cherries or “pie cherries” as they are often referred to.
 They are seasonal and can only be bought fresh certain times of the year.

 - Sugar: Bing cherries are classified as a sweet cherry, so if you want a less sweet pie, you can definitely cut back a bit more on the sugar.

-- Butter: I’ve always wondered why butter was dotted over the top of pie filling.
+- Butter: I’ve always wondered why butter was dotted over the top of the pie filling.
 A quick research told me that it is there to help prevent the filling from bubbling over the top of the shell.

-Instructions for Homemade Cherry Pie
+Instructions for Easy Homemade Cherry Pie

 (Are you wondering how to measure what size your pie pan is?
 Just measure the inside of the rim from edge to edge to get an accurate measurement.)